mayasharma2110/Keep-Riding/README.md

 This is a website for a fictional horse riding school.

-It is aimed for those who are interested in taking up horse riding or those with previous experience who wish to improve thier skills.
+It is aimed for those who are interested in taking up horse riding or those with previous experience who wish to improve their skills.
 The riding school is for those of any age, gender or ability.

 ![Home Page Mockups](assets/images/mockup-home.PNG)